aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-1-release-notes/_index.md

 To retrieve [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) from the [IGeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape) instance [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) method has been added.
 Please note that shapes may be built from a few smaller shapes (e.g. an "equal" sign) so this method returns an array of [IGeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath) objects.

-To set [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) to the shape has been added two methods:
+To set [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) to the shape two methods have been added:
 IGeometryShape.SetGeometryPath(IGeometryPath geometryPath) for solid shapes and SetGeometryPaths(IGeometryPath[] geometryPaths) for composite shapes.

 ### **IOutput.BindResource method has been added** ###